-In contrast to its budget maneuvers mark, Kentucky's average in legacy costs rose to a B from a C, largely because that state made its full actuarially determined contribution for public worker pensions in the latest period.
-Though the state's pension funding level of 45 percent in 2018 was still about 25 percentage points below that for all states, it was up from 31 percent in 2016.
-Annual contributions for other postemployment benefits (OPEB), such as health care, were also paid in full between fiscal 2017 and 2019.
+KENTUCKY'S AVERAGE GRADE in legacy costs rose to B for fiscal 2017 through 2019 from C for the previous three years.
+The average mark improved largely because the state made its full actuarially determined contributions for public worker pensions each year in the latest period.
+Though Kentucky's 2018 pension funding level of 44.9 percent was still about 25 percentage points below the all-state total, it was up from 31 percent in 2016.
+The state made its full annual contributions for other postemployment benefits, such as health care, in fiscal 2017 through 2019.